 throughout the whole Medieval Age.

-GRNET is the National Research and Education Network for Greece, providing network connectivity to all universities and research centres in Greece, and also connecting the Greek academia with the GEANT
+GRNET is the National Infrastructures for Research and Technology for Greece, providing network connectivity to all universities and research centres in Greece, and also connecting the Greek academia with the GEANT

 pan-European network.
 GRNET has also provided computational resources, first in the form of Grid